At diagrams.net, being open source means anyone can take the project, change it, deploy it and integrate it.

 - BookStack: An open source information management system.

-- Docstell: Docstell aims to make software documentation as easy as possible for developers.
+- Docstell: Docstell provide software documentation for developers.

 - FOSWiki: Combine text and structured content, macros and data from web APIs wth FOSWiki.

-- Grafana: Add complex diagrams to this analytics and modelling platform with Arnaud Genty’s open-source plugin.
+- Grafana: Add diagrams to this analytics and modelling platform with Arnaud Genty’s open-source plugin.

 - Growi: Growi is team collaboration software that uses markdown.
 It can integrate diagrams.net into the platform.

-- LumApps: Quickly and easily insert diagrams into your LumApps content.
+- LumApps: Insert diagrams into your LumApps content.

 - MediaWiki: There are two extensions available for MediaWiki, Drawio (not actively maintained) and DrawioEditor.

-- Nextcloud: Create diagrams from within Nextcloud, a file sharing and communication platform with strong security and monitoring features thanks to app developer Pawel Rocek.
+- Nextcloud: Create diagrams from within Nextcloud, a file sharing and communication platform, thanks to app developer Pawel Rocek.

 - ownCloud: Create and modify diagrams in the ownCloud open-source collaboration platform’s file editor app.

-- Samepage: Develop diagrams, track tasks, share files, communicate and work on project content without leaving this team collaboration platform.
+- Samepage: Develop diagrams, track tasks, share files, communicate using this team collaboration platform.

 - Sandstorm: Create personal/private instances of web apps and create diagrams via Sandstorm.io, an open source hosting platform.